Haim02/Tic_tac_toe_Factory/README.md

 and also to play against a human.

 * OOP
-* Using a factory design pattern that is responsible for creating an object
+* Using a factory design pattern that is responsible for creating an object during the compilation